signalfx/splunk-otel-ios/README.md

 ## Troubleshooting

-For troubleshooting issues with the Splunk OpenTelemetry iOS instrumentation, see [Troubleshoot iOS instrumentation for Splunk Observability Cloud](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=rum.android.troubleshooting) in the official documentation.
-(Link to iOS troubleshooting doc coming soon)
+For troubleshooting issues with the Splunk OpenTelemetry iOS instrumentation, see [Troubleshoot iOS instrumentation for Splunk Observability Cloud](https://docs.splunk.com/Observability/gdi/get-data-in/rum/ios/troubleshooting.html) in the official documentation.

 ## License